 The next two rows in table 6 contrast the initial conditions probabilities for two combinations of the three variables depicting worst and best case scenarios: (1) a youth whose mother is a high school dropout, who was born to a teen mother and who did not always live with both biological parents vs. (2) a youth whose mother is a college graduate, who was not born to a teen mother and who always lived with both biological parents.
-These are extremes in the sample, with only 4.8 percent of the sample falling into the worst case and 4.3 percent into the best case.
-Even in the best case scenario, the proportion of type 3 and type 4 youths who do not commit a crime at age 13, that is the sum of P40 and P30, is still below 60 percent.
+These are extremes in the sample, with only 4.8 percent of the sample falling into the worst case and 5.2 percent into the best case.
+Even in the best case scenario, the proportion of type 3 youths who do not commit a crime at age 13 is still below 55 percent.